matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 ## Finalizing

 Congratulations, now you are an experienced Zinc developer!
-Now, you may build the circuit, generate and verify a proof like it was explained in the [previous chapter](./01-first-circuit.md), and move on to reading the rest of the book!
+Now, you may build the circuit, generate and verify a proof, like it was explained in the [previous chapter](./01-first-circuit.md), and move on to reading the rest of the book!